CURP

 RFC

 Registro Federal de Contribuyentes is a personal tax identification number.
-It is required to earn income sourced in Mexico; to sell property; to enter into legal transactions, for collecting rent as a landlord or to claim Capital Gains exemptions on a property, etc. Keep in mind, a tourist is not able to have a RFC meaning doing those processes is becoming limited for a tourist.
-The federal government is requiring every resident of Mexico age 18 and older to register with the SAT and obtain an RFC, regardless of income or tax status.
+This is equivalent to Individual Taxpayer Identification Number (ITIN) in the US.
+The federal government is requiring every resident of Mexico age 18 and older to register with SAT and obtain an RFC, regardless of income or tax status.
 This is an attempt to control corruption and money laundering.
-It is usually required for transactions such as opening a bank account, purchasing a vehicle, signing up for utilities, or buying/selling a property.
-Some are requiring it now.
+It is usually required for transactions such as opening a bank account, earning income paid in Mexico; collecting rent as a landlord; selling property; obtaining Starlink satellite Internet; purchasing a vehicle; signing up for utilities; receiving items sent by courier and from suppliers such as Amazon when the items are coming from outside of Mexico.
+A tourist is not able to have a RFC meaning doing those processes is becoming limited for a tourist.

 RFC is issued by SAT, the equivalent of IRS or Revenue Canada.
 To obtain your RFC you will need to request an appointment online.
 You will receive an email weeks later informing you of your appointment time.
 You must reply to that email within 24 hours or your appointment will be cancelled.
 For assistance in San Miguel de Allende, please email Joanna Francis who is part of my team.
 For your appointment please bring USB, resident card, printout out of your CURP and proof of address in anyone’s name.
 You then go in person to your local SAT office.